 This past weekend, I finally got around to paying an “official” visit to the Flying Fish.
 Actually, it was two visits on the same day that was motivated by something that I wanted to do for a long time.
 Inspired by an experience at a wing joint several years ago, I’ve began a quest to find good cheeseburgers in the unlikeliest places.
 However, I’m a terrible procrastinator when it comes to pursuing goals.
 Fortunately, circumstances facilitated the dual visit to the seafood eatery that is the sister restaurant of the Flying Saucer.
-Although I will eventually get around to reviewing the aforementioned wing joint, I have no regrets about starting my burger quest with the Flying Fish.
+Although I will eventually get around to reviewing the aforementioned wing joint (Best Wings of Memphis), I have no regrets about starting my burger quest with the Flying Fish.

 Before I talk about the cheeseburger, I want to focus on the seafood.
 For dinner, I had the grilled catfish with beans & rice, squash and zucchini.
 When I ordered it, I asked about the Veracruz sauce that the restaurant featured on its “grilled” menu.
 Based on its description, I wisely chose to have it added to my catfish.
 After placing my order, I received a vibrating "coaster" and sought out a table to sit at.

 For those who aren’t familiar with the Flying Fish, it is a self-service restaurant that operates in a manner similar to barbecue joints like Cozy Corner.
 That said, I thought it was interesting to see a “tips” jar at the order counter.
 I didn’t mind, because I believed that I was in for a great meal.